NickLueth/SecurityPlus-Study-Tool/README.md

 ## Features

 - **Video Progress Tracking:** Keep tabs on your progress by marking completed videos and easily identify what topics are left to study.
+- **Acronym Study Tracking:** Get familiar with acronyms you might come across in the exam, and track which ones you have left to practice.
 - **User-Friendly Interface:** The tool provides a simple and intuitive interface for a seamless studying experience.

 ## How to Use